davidlacarta/jobstats/README.md

 ```

 ## Celery

+You can run the beat and worker of celery together or separately

 - Celery Beat : `celery -A collector beat -S djcelery.schedulers.DatabaseScheduler`
 - Celery Worker : `celery -A collector worker -l info`